rpsjr/maintainer-tools/Install-pre-commit.md

 Some of the hooks we have configured in OCA repositories:

-- black and autoflake formatting tools
+- ruff formatting and checking tool (flake8, black, autoflake and isort for older versions)
-- flake8, pylint, pylint-odoo and pre-commit checks
+- pylint, pylint-odoo and pre-commit checks
 - setuptools-odoo folder creation
-- isort
 - prettier for XML
 - eslint for JS
 - ...